okfn/opendatasurvey/README.md

 * `GOOGLE_APP_ID`
 * `GOOGLE_APP_SECRET`

-### i18n For Templates
+### i18n For Templates and core code

-When templates change, the translations have to be changed.
-Extract the files by running this command:
+When templates or strings in core code change, the translations have to be changed.
+Extract strings to the `messages.pot` file by running this command:

     ./node_modules/.bin/gulp pot